rethink-studios/comfyui-model-linker-desktop/README.md

 ### Basic Workflow

 1. **Open Model Linker**: Click the "🔗 Model Linker" button in the UI
-2. **Review Missing Models**: The dialog will show all missing models with suggested matches
+2. **Review Missing Models**: The dialog shows all missing models organized by confidence level:

-3. **Check Confidence**: Look for 100% confidence matches (green) or lower confidence matches (orange)
-4. **Resolve Individually**: Click "Resolve" next to any suggested match
+   **🟢 100% Perfect Matches** (Green)
+   - Exact filename matches after normalization
+   - Will be auto-resolved when you click "Auto-Resolve 100% Matches"

+   **🟡 90-99% High Confidence** (Orange)
+   - Shows 2-3 best matching options
+   - Each option has its own "Resolve" button
+   - Click "Resolve" on the correct model
+   - Great for minor filename variations (e.g., `model_v1` vs `model-v1`)

+   **⚪ 70-89% Medium Confidence** (Gray)
+   - Shows 2-3 possible matches with radio buttons
+   - Select the correct model using radio buttons
+   - Click "Resolve Selected" to apply your choice
+   - Manual verification recommended

+3. **Resolve Your Choices**:
+   - For 90-99%: Click "Resolve" on the correct option
+   - For 70-89%: Select with radio button, then click "Resolve Selected"

-5. **Or Auto-Resolve**: Click "Auto-Resolve 100% Matches" to fix all perfect matches at once
+4. **Auto-Resolve Perfect Matches**: Click "Auto-Resolve 100% Matches" to fix all perfect matches at once

 ### Dragging the Button